dwtaylornz/ffmpeg-transcode/README.md

 - checks to see if video codec is on skip list
 - runs various checks that transcode was successful (length, file has video and audio stream, must be more than min % change)
 - writes **transcode.log** for logging
+- ffmpeg set to low priority task (so you can still game!)

 ### limitations (potential todo list)
 deminishing effort vs reward -